Medformatik/your_tidal/LOCAL_INSTALL.md

 You can have the Mongo and backend running through systemd user units.

-- Create a systemd unit file in your home directory at `.config/systemd/user/` (create the folders if they don't exist) and name it something like `your_spotify.service`.
+- Create a systemd unit file in your home directory at `.config/systemd/user/` (create the folders if they don't exist) and name it something like `your_tidal.service`.

 File content should be something like (seperate one for MongoDB if needed):

 ```
 [Unit]
-Description=Your Spotify Backend
+Description=Your TIDAL Backend
 Wants=network-online.target mongodb.service
 After=syslog.target network.target nss-lookup.target network-online.target

 [Service]
-EnvironmentFile=/home/YOUR_USER/sites/applications/spotify/your_spotify/server/.env
+EnvironmentFile=/home/YOUR_USER/sites/applications/tidal/your_tidal/server/.env
 ExecStart=/home/YOUR_USER/.nvm/versions/node/v16.14.0/bin/node lib/bin/www
 StandardOutput=journal
 Restart=on-failure
-WorkingDirectory=/home/YOUR_USER/sites/applications/spotify/your_spotify/server
+WorkingDirectory=/home/YOUR_USER/sites/applications/tidal/your_tidal/server

 [Install]
 WantedBy=multi-user.target